-What is the most important information I should know about SOLIQUA 100/33?
+What is the most important information I should know about SOLIOUA 100/33?

-• Do not share your SOLIQUA 100/33 pen with other people, even if the needle has been changed.
+Do not share your SOLIQUA 100/33 pen with other people, even if the needle has been changed.
 You may give other people a serious infection, or get a serious infection from them.

-SOLIQUA 100/33 can cause serious side effects, including inflammation of the pancreas, which may be life-threatening.
+SOLIQUA 100/33 can cause serious side effects, including inflammation of the pancreas, which may be severe and lead to death.

-Before using SOLIQUA 100/33, tell your doctor if you have had pancreatitis, stones in your gallbladder, or a history of alcoholism.
-These medical problems may make you more likely to get pancreatitis.
-Stop taking SOLIQUA 100/33 and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe, and will not go away
+Before using SOLIQUA 100/33, tell your doctor if you have had pancreatitis, stones in your gallbladder (cholelithiasis), or a history of alcoholism.
+These medical problems may make you more likely to get pancreatitis

+Stop taking SOLIQUA 100/33 and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe, and will not go away.
 The pain may be felt in the back area.
-The pain may happen with or without vomitina.
+The pain may happen with or without vomiting.

-Who should not use SOLIOUA 100/33?
+Who should not use SOLIQUA 100/33?

-Do not use SOLIQUA 100/33 if you are having an episode of low blood sugar or if you are allergic to insulin glargine, lixisenatide, or any of the ingredients in SOLÍQUA 100/33.
+Do not use SOLIQUA 100/33 if you:

+are having an episode of low blood sugar (hypoglycemia)

+• are allergic to insulin glargine, lixisenatide, or any of the ingredients in SOLIQUA 100/33.
+Symptoms of a severe allergic reaction with SOLIQUA 100/33 may include swelling of the face, lips, tongue, or throat, fainting or feeling dizzy, problems breathing or swallowing, very rapid heartbeat, severe rash or itching, or low blood pressure.

-Tell your healthcare provider about all your medical conditions, including if VOU:
+Before using SOLIQUA 100/33, tell your healthcare provider about all your medical conditions, including if you:

-- · Have or have had problems with your pancreas, kidneys, or liver, stones in your gallbladder, or a history of alcoholism. - Have heart failure or other heart problems.
-If you have heart failure, it may get worse while you take TZDs (thiazolidinediones). - Have severe problems with your stomach, such as slowed emptying of your stomach or problems digesting food. - Are taking certain medicines called glucagon-like peptide 1 receptor agonists (GLP-1 receptor agonists). - Have had an allergic reaction to a GLP-1 receptor agonist. - Are pregnant or breastfeeding or plan to become pregnant or breastfeed.
-It is not known if SOLIQUA 100/33 will harm your unborn baby or passes into your breast milk.
+- have or have had problems with your pancreas, your kidneys, or your liver, stones in your gallbladder, or a history of alcoholism. - have heart failure or other heart problems.
+If you have heart failure, it may get worse while you take thiazolidinediones (TZDs). - have severe problems with your stomach, such as slowed emptying of your stomach or problems digesting food. - are taking certain medicines called glucagon-like peptide 1 receptor agonists (GLP-1 receptor agonists). - have had an allergic reaction to a GLP-1 receptor agonist. - are pregnant or breastfeeding or plan to become pregnant or to breastfeed.
+It is not known if SOLIQUA 100/33 will harm your unborn baby or pass into your breast milk.

 Tell your healthcare provider about all the medicines you take, including all prescription and over-the-counter medicines, vitamins, and herbal supplements.
 SOLIQUA 100/33 may affect the way some medicines work.
+Before using SOLIQUA 100/33, talk to your healthcare provider about low blood sugar and how to manage it.

-How should I use SOLIOUA 100/33?
+How should I use SOLIQUA 100/33?